weiserlab/TinyLLM/README.md

    ```bash
    python split.py -d1 0.3 -d2 0.7 -o ./pretraining_data
    ```
+   - Current defaults produce a dataset with 9 Billion tokens, with Training:Validation split in a 98:2 ratio with 100MB shards.
    - Adjust parameters if needed.
-Current defaults produce a dataset with 9 Billion tokens, with Training:Validation split in a 98:2 ratio with 100MB shards.

-5. Optimize for storage/memory:
+Change the `dataset1_path` and `dataset1_path` to include other datasets.
+More than 2 datasets can be used too by simple modifications to the script.
    - If necessary, reduce shard size from 100MB to 75MB or smaller.
 </details>